 Chicago and Dallas/Ft.
 Worth Slip and Fall Accident Lawyers

-Some of the most common personal injury claims we handle at Toro Law stem from slip and fall accidents.
+Some of the most common personal injury claims we handle at Toro Law Office stem from slip and fall accidents.
 In fact, slip and fall accidents are extremely common, regardless of the time of year.
 However, they are not always as straightforward as you may think.
 The term “slip and fall” refers to any situation where a person slips, trips, or falls on a dangerous or uneven surface and sustains an injury as a result.
 Slip and fall accidents take place every single day, especially during the winter months when sidewalks, parking lots, and department stores are especially dangerous because of the weather.
-Experienced slip and fall attorney Moises Briseño and Associates at Toro Law represents clients in Illinois and Texas, working tirelessly to ensure you receive the compensation you deserve.
+Experienced slip and fall attorney Moises Briseño and Associates at Toro Law Office represents clients in Illinois and Texas, working tirelessly to ensure you receive the compensation you deserve.
 In Illinois, the weather is much more unpredictable, particularly during the winter months.
 We handle countless slip and fall cases in Chicago, and throughout the rest of the state because of icy sidewalks and slippery walkways.

 Business owners and homeowners have a duty of care to ensure their property is properly maintained and safe for the public.
 If they fail to do this and a walkway or any part of a homeowner’s private property is hazardous, visitors may be at risk of falling, slipping, or tripping.
 If you have slipped or tripped on another person’s property, you may be entitled to compensation for your injuries.
-We encourage you to contact Toro Law right away to learn more about your rights, and how these types of cases typically proceed.
+We encourage you to contact Toro Law Office right away to learn more about your rights, and how these types of cases typically proceed.
 Our lawyers speak fluent English and Spanish and are here to help you through this stressful situation.

 Why Liability Matters in Slip and Fall Accidents